-The East Central University Cabinet is responsible for appointing members of the Behavioral Intervention Team.
+The East Central University Cabinet is responsible for appointing members of the Campus Assessment Response and Evaluation Team.
 Appointed members are responsible for executing interventions, operations, and reporting of team activity in accordance with the mission of East Central University.

-The BIT is charged with referring students to resources and services that will assist them in remaining safe and successful members of the campus community.
-Once a student and/or incident is referred to the BIT the team will develop an Individualized Plan of Action (IPA) that can be adjusted as needed.
-The BIT will be responsible for plan implementation, outcome tracking, and follow up.
+CARE is charged with referring students to resources and services that will assist them in remaining safe and successful members of the campus community.
+Once a student and/or incident is referred to CARE the team will develop an Individualized Plan of Action (IPA) that can be adjusted as needed.
+CARE will be responsible for plan implementation, outcome tracking, and follow up.